tangphillip/Imgur-Uploader/README.md

 </tr>
 <tr>
     <th>Release Notes:</th>
-    <td> 3.1: Supports multiple-image upload through the script.
+    <td>v3.1: Supports multiple-image upload through the script.
 Also fixed a bug with xsel.
         <br>v3.0: Imgur API v3 support, and fixed a clipboard copy bug with the command-line tool
         <br>v2.1: Replaced Growl notifications with OS X's
         <br> v2.0: Much better error checking, and the OS X service has a new Growl alert for when the upload fails.